Hacker News Reader: Top @ 2026-01-30 11:34:01 (UTC)

 Discussion Summary (Model: openai/gpt-oss-120b)

-Consensus: Cautiously Optimistic – many admire the technical leap but stress practical, safety, and product‑viability concerns.
+Consensus: Cautiously optimistic – users are impressed by the technical leap but flag practical, ethical and resource concerns.

 Top Critiques & Pushback: